ReactTraining/react-broadcast/README.md

 <CurrentUserSubscriber>{user => ...}</CurrentUserSubscriber>
 ```

+Enjoy!

 ## About

-Development of react-broadcast is done by [React Training](https://reacttraining.com).
+react-broadcast is developed and maintained by [React Training](https://reacttraining.com).
 If you're interested in learning more about what React can do for your company, please [get in touch](mailto:hello@reacttraining.com)!